Conditions of award

 In the case a fellow arrives after the beginning of September or leaves before the fellowship ends (i.e. before 20 July), the grant will be accordingly reduced/terminated, and no grant will be paid for the month of August.

 Fellows are required to live in the area of Florence for the duration of their Fellowship so that they may play an active part in the programme and in the academic activities of their department.

-Fellows in the Departments of Economics (ECO) and Political and Social Sciences (SPS) who stay on for a second year may have the possibility of applying for a Part-time professor contract (level PR9/1) for 12 months involving some teaching duties and mentoring Ph.D. researchers, subject to the teaching needs of the department.
-This appointment and the work involved would need to be agreed with the Department and the Director of the Max Weber Programme and approved by the EUI Executive Committee.
-The gross remuneration would be approximately 1000 EUR per month, which would be approximately 820 EUR after deductions.
-This would be in addition to the basic grant of 2000 EUR per month and would involve no deduction from the grant.
+Fellows in the Departments of Economics (ECO) and Political and Social Sciences (SPS) who stay on for a second year may have the possibility of applying for a Part-time assistant professor contract (level ASSPR6/3) for 12 months involving some teaching duties and mentoring Ph.D. researchers, subject to the teaching needs of the department.
+This appointment and the work involved need to be agreed with the Department and the Director of the Max Weber Programme and approved by the EUI Executive Committee.
+The gross remuneration is currently approximately 1,000 EUR per month, which would be approximately 850 EUR after deductions.
+This would be in addition to the basic grant of 2,070 EUR per month.

 Successful applicants who receive other grants or salaries must disclose this to the EUI.
 The amount of the Fellowship will be fixed at a lower rate (minimum 1,250 EUR per month) depending on the amount of the additional income (upon production of relevant supporting documents).

 If applicable, family allowances will be added to the basic grant (see below).

 A household allowance of up to 310 EUR per month is paid to Fellows with a partner if the partner lives with them in Florence and on condition that the partner's income is less than 2,000 EUR per month.
 The sum of income and allowance can not exceed 2,000 EUR per month (i.e. if the income is more than 1,700 EUR, the allowance will be paid only to top up to 2,000 EUR).